sbarbat/SyliusSagepayPlugin/README.md

 This plugins provides integration for Direct and Form Sagepays integrations.
 It supports 3D Secure.

-The Direct integration is been using at least on one production website with over 10,000 transactions.
+The Direct integration is been used at least on one production website with over 10,000 transactions.

 ## Installation